The Why, What, and How of Economic Revolution

 Part of the issue with capitalism is its myth that we are all individuals, acting autonomously, with the freedom to do as we please so long as we don’t interfere with anyone else.
 We live in a sort of fantasy world like that, and we can do it because what it takes for me to buy a cell phone is simply to walk into a store, pick one up off a shelf, and hand the cashier a credit card.
 But that’s a complete farce, enabled by the lack of active participation in production and consumption.

 What is concealed in that process is the fact that the phone is the end result of a ridiculous amount of little pieces of equipment, and hours of labor to put them all together and make them work.
-The metal was mined in Africa and then shipped and refined and then shipped and put together with some plastics that were made somewhere else and shipped and repackaged and shipped and then melded together with a thousand other things by the dexterous little fingers of a Thai kid who got paid a few cents, then shipped back (on some sort of gas-monster like a cargo plane, piloted by some underslept workers) somewhere else to be packaged with other materials and by other little underpaid hands, to be shipped elsewhere and so on and so forth.
+The metal was mined in Africa and then shipped and refined and then shipped and put together with some plastics that were made somewhere else and shipped and repackaged and shipped and then melded together with a thousand other things by the dexterous little fingers of a Thai kid who got paid a few cents, then shipped back (on some sort of gas-monster like a cargo plane) somewhere else to be packaged with other materials and by other little underpaid hands, to be shipped elsewhere and so on and so forth.
 Materials and labor are expended on that thing at every step of the journey, sometimes in ways that would disgust the hell out of us if we actually knew the details.
 In the meantime, back here, the plastic card I handed the cashier is a representative of dollar bills, which is a representative of a theoretical concept called money, which is a representative of my ability to work and the time I spent doing it, which is totally taken away from me and made a thing, to be bought and sold like anything else.
-In a capitalist economy, through a market, we don’t consider (and aren’t encouraged or empowered to consider) all of that when we buy a phone or anything else.
+In a capitalist economy, through a market, we don’t consider (and aren’t encouraged or empowered to consider) all of that when we buy a phone.

 But now we’ve started to touch on the next issue, how to balance our work.